ayush893singh/BirthdayCountdown.py/README.md

 A simple Python project that calculates your current age, the total number of days you have lived, and the number of days remaining until your next birthday.

+# Repository Description

+A simple Python application that calculates your age, total days lived, and the countdown to your next birthday using the built-in "datetime" module.

 ---

 # Features